 - changes in appetite

 The good news is that your baby is growing and learning new things.
-They are now becoming more engaged with the environment around them.
+They’re now becoming more engaged with the environment around them.

-Remember that sleep regressions are temporary.
-Try to keep it in perspective and recognize that your baby is frustrated with their fast growing body and mind.
-Your baby is now more engaged and aware of their surroundings, including you.
-The baby can sense your presence and know whether or not you’re around.
-Take it as an opportunity to teach your baby healthy sleep habits.
+Take a deep breath, and remember that sleep regressions are temporary.
+Your baby is likely frustrated with their fast growing body and mind.
+They’re now more engaged and aware of their surroundings, including you.

-First things first, make sure your baby isn’t sick.
-An illness can disrupt their sleep.
-See your doctor if your baby has a high fever or is much fussier than normal.
+Before trying the suggestions below, it’s a good idea to make sure your baby isn’t sick.
+An illness can also disrupt their sleep.
+See your doctor if your baby has a fever or is much fussier than normal.

-Your baby is working hard to master its newfound skills and might try to practice at night, keeping them up.
-Make sure to give your child uninterrupted time during the day to practice rolling over or sitting up.
+Your baby is working hard to master newfound skills and may be so eager to learn that they try to practice at night, which may unfortunately keep them up.

-Once your baby has begun sleeping through the night, if they do begin to cry in the night, resist feeding them.
+Once your baby starts sleeping through the night, try not to feed them if they do begin to cry at night.
 If your baby is always fed to make them stop crying at night, they may come to expect this response every time they wake up.